Autodesk/arnold-usd/README.md

 - RPrim Support
     - Mesh
         - All primvars are supported, st/uv is accessible through the built-in uv attribute on the mesh
+        - Normal primvars are translated to Arnold built-in attributes
         - Support for the displayColor primvar
         - Subdivision settings
     - Volume